×

 We asked people in Santa Fe if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Santa Fe, it's important to respect the local customs and traditions.
 Avoid wearing revealing clothing, especially in religious or traditional settings, as it is considered disrespectful.
 Do not litter or damage the environment, as Panamanians take pride in their natural surroundings.
 Avoid making negative comments about the country or its people, as this is considered rude and disrespectful.
 It's also considered impolite to interrupt someone while they are speaking.
 When dining, it's customary to finish all the food on your plate, as leaving food is seen as wasteful.
 Avoid discussing sensitive topics such as politics, religion, or personal matters unless you are very close with the person.
 Always ask permission before taking photos of people, especially indigenous people, as it is considered disrespectful to do so without consent.
-Lastly, punctuality is not highly valued in Panamanian culture, so don't be offended if people are late to meetings or events," remarked one expat in Santa Fe, Panama.
+Lastly, punctuality is not highly valued in Panamanian culture, so don't be offended if people are late to meetings or events," remarked one expat who made the move to Santa Fe.

 About the Author

-Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
+Joshua Wood Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
 Prior to Expat Exchange and Digital Nomad Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.

-Panama Forum
+Panama Forum Panama Forum

 Talk with other digital nomads and expats in Panama on our Panama forum - meet people, get advice and help others.